jldec/pub-theme-shower/README.md

   The latter is the default.
 To select Material add `material: 1` to the page header.

 - Choose between wide (16/9) and traditional (4/3) aspect ratio.
   The latter is the default.
-To select wide add `wdie: 1` to the page header.
+To select wide add `wide: 1` to the page header.

 - To make headings shouty, use `# ! heading text` (on any heading level).
   Adding a `+` or `-` after the `!` animates the text to grow or shrink (only in the ribbon theme).